otherchris/elixir-ddd-blog/main.md

 ## OO vs. FP
+I want to be clear that this is not another OO vs. FP post.
+A fun way to make yourself miserable is to google "OO vs FP" and start reading.
 - Overly academic
 - Different ways of expressing a system, not correct or incorrect
 - Have different advantages and disadvantages